 • getCal developed by NExSci.

 • When looking for bright calibrators for bright targets, it is sometimes necessary to observe calibrator stars that are marginally resolved.
 Selecting a bright star whose diameter has been measured interferometrically can be useful in these cases.
 Follow the link to view a table of stars with angular diameters that have been measured at the CHARA Array.
 This is not a complete listing of stars that have been observed at CHARA, but contains the results from several survey programs.
+Important Note: If you need to select a marginally resolved star as a calibrator, make sure that the star is not so large that you are sampling near or past the first null in the visibility curve.
+Features such as limb-darkening and surface features will complicate using such stars as calibrators.

 Selecting Delay Settings (POP Configuration)